Recovery From Heart Surgery: Common Concerns

 - If your physician recommends a diet based on your individual needs, you will receive written information to help you follow the plan at home.

-- Eat a variety of foods.
-You may want to eat many small meals throughout the day instead of three larger meals.
+- Instead of three larger meals, you may want to eat many small meals throughout the day.

 - Eat foods with adequate starch and fiber.